velpukondaramesh/remote-chunking-rabbitmq/README.md

 3.you should create two queues in rabbitMQ with names: replies and requests

-4.you should create database "remote-chunk" in postgresql
+4.you should create database "remote-chunk" in sqlserver

-5.and create table "transaction" with sql code :
+5.and create table "info" with sql code :

-CREATE TABLE IF NOT EXISTS public.transaction
+CREATE TABLE IF NOT EXISTS info ( id bigint primary key, account varchar(50) , amount varchar(50) , timestamp varchar(50)

-(

-account character varying COLLATE pg_catalog."default",

-amount character varying COLLATE pg_catalog."default",

-"timestamp" character varying COLLATE pg_catalog."default"

 )

 6.run master-remote-chunking